GLL: A Differentiable Graph Learning Layer for Neural Networks: Implementation Numerical Experiments

+In this experiment, we perform supervised classification on a two-dimensional generated dataset of 500 samples from the two moons distribution with a noise of 0.1 and random state of one.
+The network was trained with a stochastic gradient descent optimizer with a learning rate of 0.01.

-The architecture backbone for this experiment is a multi-layer perceptron neural network with three linear layers.
-The hidden size is 64 and the output size is two for two dimensional visualization purposes.
-We choose an initialization where the samples are sufficiently mixed, making the problem more difficult (Figure \ref{fig:tauinit}).
-We arbitrarily choose the first ten samples as the labeled samples from which GLL will propagate the labels.
-We use cross entropy loss.
-To make the results more interpretable, we fix the \(\eps_k\) term to be one.
-The embeddings for this ablation study is shown in Figure \ref{fig:grid}.
+The architecture backbone for this experiment is a simple multi-layer perceptron neural network with three fully connected (FC) layers and two ReLU activation layers.
+The hidden layer has a size of 64 and the output size is two for two dimensional visualization purposes.
+We choose an initialization for the neural network such that the initial embedding has sufficiently mixed samples (Figure \ref{fig:tauinit}).
+As the dataset is simplistic, there will be no projection head in this comparison, meaning the only difference between the standard MLP model and the GLL model will be purely the softmax and GLL classifiers.

+We arbitrarily fix the first ten samples, five from each class, to act as the base samples which propagate the labels.
+As the dataset is small, we load all the samples in each batch so there is no concern about partial class representation.
+To make the results more interpretable, we fix the \(\eps_k\) term, from the similarity equation, Equation \ref{eq:weightform}, to be fixed at one.

+The embeddings for this ablation study are shown in Figure \ref{fig:grid}.
 We compare five values of \(\tau\): 0, 0.001, 0.01, 0.1, and 0.5.
-The figure shows the learned embedding of the dataset from the neural network across various training epochs.
+The figure shows the learned embedding of the dataset from the neural network across lengthening training epochs.

-We note that this regime is deliberately constrained to two dimensions, meaning the data will struggle to move past each other in the latent space.
-The seed for these samples was chosen to be difficult and has the a very mixed initialization for the sample embeddings.
+We note that this regime is deliberately constrained to two dimensions, meaning that the network may struggle to 'move' the embeddings from one class beyond the other class's base samples, as approaching the opposing base samples will increase the loss.
+The seed for these samples was chosen to be difficult and we note that the problem is easier in a higher dimensional space.
 Despite this, after sufficient training, the model successfully separates the data.